 Risk attitude and accounting mentality are not factors that contribute to changes in investment decisions; only overconfident behavior has been proven to improve investment decisions for SME owners.
 Examining funding decisions shows the opposite; risk attitude and mental accounting determine funding decision-making.
-Meanwhile, overconfidence behavior is not able to explain funding decision-making by SME owners.
+Meanwhile, overconfident behavior cannot explain the decision-making of SME owners regarding funding.